jamesdfurtado/gitminihub/app/api/PUSH_PULL.md

 In order for GitMini to login to a CLI session, there already needs to be a .gitmini folder.
 The idea is that the user does "gitmini init" --> "gitmini login" --> "gitmini remote add <repo-name>".

+We need to create the endpois for "gitmini remote add" command.
 * This command basically just means that we are connecting our local repository to the remote repository.
 * Then from there, the user will push their stuff up to it.
 * For now, we will not do any pulls, just pushes.
 This means users cannot modify their remote repo from GitMiniHub.